resotto/python3-docker-devenv/README.md

 ###### Click `New SSH key`.
 ![click-new-ssh-key](https://user-images.githubusercontent.com/19743841/51783792-7ee65480-2182-11e9-84b5-11dbfa51ba21.png)

-###### Specify Title, paste public key strings in Key and click `Add SSH key`.
+###### Specify Title, paste public key strings into Key and click `Add SSH key`.
 ![click-add-ssh-key](https://user-images.githubusercontent.com/19743841/51783858-b3a6db80-2183-11e9-9c56-21055d61c3d3.png)

 Finally, run `ssh -T git@github.com`, which attempts to ssh to GitHub.
-If you are asked to continue connecting, answer *yes* and if you specified passphrase, type it and press enter.
+If you are asked to continue connecting, answer *yes*.
+If you specified passphrase, please type it and press enter.
 If you didn't create passphrase, it is not required.
 ```
 root@01cb00143067:~/.ssh# ssh -T git@github.com
 The authenticity of host 'github.com (192.30.255.113)' can't be established.